JegorKolbasicz/Book_Inventory_C/README.md

 A desktop application written in C using the GTK+ library.
 It allows users to manage a simple inventory of books — with features like adding, deleting, updating, and displaying book data stored in a file.

-This was a university project developed entirely by me to deepen my understanding of memory management, data structures, and GUI programming in C.
+This was a university project developed by me to deepen my understanding of memory management, data structures, and GUI programming in C.

 ---